tcbrindle/flux/docs/reference/config.rst

 ..  c:macro:: FLUX_WRAP_ON_OVERFLOW
 ..  c:macro:: FLUX_IGNORE_OVERFLOW

-If :c:macro:`FLUX_ERROR_ON_OVERFLOW` is set, a signed integer operation which would overflow will instead raise a runtime error.
+If :c:macro:`FLUX_ERROR_ON_OVERFLOW` is set, an integer operation which would overflow will instead raise a runtime error.
 This is the default in debug builds (i.e. ``NDEBUG`` is not set).

-Alternatively, if :c:macro:`FLUX_WRAP_ON_OVERFLOW` is set, signed integer operations are performed as if by casting to the equivalent unsigned type, performing the operation, and then casting back to the original signed type.
+Alternatively, if :c:macro:`FLUX_WRAP_ON_OVERFLOW` is set, integer operations are performed as if by casting to the equivalent unsigned type, performing the operation, and then casting back to the original type.
 This avoids undefined behaviour (since overflow is well defined on unsigned ints) and avoids needing to generate error handing code, at the cost of giving numerically incorrect answers if overflow occurs.
 This is the default in release builds (i.e. ``NDEBUG`` is set).

 Finally, if :c:macro:`FLUX_IGNORE_OVERFLOW` is set, the standard built-in integer operations will be used.
 This means that an operation which overflows will result in undefined behaviour.
 Use this setting if you are already handling signed integer UB by some other means (for example compiling with ``-ftrapv`` or using UB Sanitizer) and wish to avoid "double checking".